 Join Here | Log In

-This article digs into the science of how NR and NMN work, the research that has been done on NR and NMN, and then explains the connections with sirtuins, PARPs, and aging.
-Also included is information on the genetic variants that impact the body’s production of NAD+ and the relation to sirtuin gene variants.
+This article digs into the science of how NR and NMN work, the research that has been done on NR and NMN, and then explains the connections with aging of sirtuins, PARPs, and CD38 or CD157.

 What is NAD+?

-NAD+ (nicotinamide adenine dinucleotide) is an important molecule that all plants and animals produce and use.
-It is a niacin derivative used in all living cells for a bunch of different purposes.
-It is one of those ‘can’t live without it‘ types of molecules!
+NAD+ (nicotinamide adenine dinucleotide) is an important molecule that all plants and animals produce and use in cellular processes.
+It is a niacin derivative indispensable for multiple cellular functions, earning its reputation as a molecule essential for life.

 NAD+ is important in a number of cellular processes